Should You Put Foam Under Speakers?

 In what scenarios might using foam under speakers not be sufficient?

 Placing foam under speakers may not be enough in certain situations, particularly with larger speaker systems or in environments with poor acoustics.
-In this case, it may be necessary to consider more extensive solutions such as acoustic panels, which can absorb standing waves and reflective sounds that contribute to sound distortion.
+In this case, it may be necessary to consider more extensive solutions such as u003cbu003eacoustic panelsu003c/bu003e, which can absorb standing waves and reflective sounds that contribute to sound distortion.

 Besides placing foam under speakers and using acoustic panels, what other methods are useful for improving audio quality?